 About one-third of the United States’ garlic supply is imported, and the majority of the imported garlic comes from China, Global Trade magazine reported.
 Supply chain interruptions in China, Argentina’s rerouting of its garlic exports to Brazil as part of a trade deal and rainstorms that destroyed much of the U.S. domestic crops in 2019 combined to lead to a shortage in supply, Capital Press reported.
 At the same time, demand has increased with more people cooking at home.
 Although supply was expected to be back up by the early summer, prices could continue to rise and fall, depending on supply and demand, Today reported.

-China is also a leading manufacturer of vaping hardware, which could lead to a U.S. vape shortage, Vice reported.
-About 90% of the world’s vaping and e-cigarette hardware is produced in Shenzhen, China, and factory shutdowns could lead to major supply chain delays.
+China also is a leading manufacturer of vaping hardware, which could lead to a U.S. vape shortage, Vice reported.
+About 90% of the world’s vaping and e-cigarette hardware is produced in Shenzhen, China, and factory shutdowns have led to major supply chain delays.

 In late February, Coca-Cola Co. announced that it was experiencing production issues with Diet Coke and other low-calorie drinks because its supply chain for an artificial sweetener and “certain other ingredients” sourced in China had been disrupted as a result of the coronavirus outbreak, Today reported.

 “We have initiated contingency supply plans and do not foresee a short-term impact due to these delays,” the company said at the time.
 “However, we may see tighter supplies of some of these ingredients in the longer term should production or export operations in China deteriorate.”